 If the modern trend continues, human beings are not going to need to lift a single finger to accomplish their goals.
-Autonomous vehicles are certainly a great example but yet another, and the one that is about to take center stage, are robot vacuums.
+Autonomous vehicles are certainly a great example but yet another, and the one that is about to take center stage are robot vacuums.
 At their core, they are designed to automatically vacuum certain rooms in your household.
 Each model will have different technology and smart features that set them apart.
 The key to finding the right version for you is identifying these features to analyze which specific ones are more suitable.
-No matter your personal preferences, though, down below are ten of the best robot vacuums that you will find on the current market.
+From basic models to self-reliant robots, we have provided you with the 10 best options available in this day and age.

 In conjunction with the iRobot Home App, which is not without its own flaws, you can clean and schedule any time you want.
 In addition, all Roomba vacuums are compatible with Amazon Alexa and Google Assistant.